CAG1011 : Intermediate Greek Language and Literature 1

 The module aims to:

-Develop and consolidate knowledge of Greek grammar, vocabulary and style.
+• Further develop and consolidate students’ knowledge of Greek grammar, vocabulary and linguistic & literary expression.

-Train students in the detailed study of Greek verse and prose texts, at the level appropriate to the "post-beginners" / "post-A-level" knowledge of the language which they have acquired or are acquiring.
+• Train students in the detailed study of Greek verse and/or prose texts, at the level appropriate to the "post-beginners" / "post-A-level" knowledge of the language which they have acquired or are acquiring.

 Outline Of Syllabus